markets/awesome-ruby/README.md

 * [Kaminari](https://github.com/amatsuda/kaminari) - A Scope & Engine based, clean, powerful, customizable and sophisticated paginator for modern web app frameworks and ORMs.
 * [order_query](https://github.com/glebm/order_query) - A keyset pagination library to find the next or previous record(s) relative to the current one efficiently, e.g. for infinite scroll.
+* [Pagy](https://github.com/ddnexus/pagy) - Pagy is the ultimate pagination gem that outperforms the others in each and every benchmark and comparison.
+More details can be found on [Pagy Wiki](https://ddnexus.github.io/pagy/index).
 * [will_paginate](https://github.com/mislav/will_paginate) - A pagination library that integrates with Ruby on Rails, Sinatra, Merb, DataMapper and Sequel.

 ## PDF